molecule-protocol/molecule-core/README.md

 Many Web3 loyalty programs or GameFi projects prevent transfer to avoid "farming."
 However, transfer should be conditionally allowed during redemption.
 Tokens should either be burned or transferred to the treasury.

-Implementing these with the Molecule Protocol is trivial and more flexible than hardcoding.
+Implementing these with Molecule Protocol is trivial and more flexible than hardcoding.

 ### Subscription Payment